ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 What is it about this case that makes more data better?

 These models are *high variance*, meaning roughly that they have a ton of coefficients [2].
 Around one per word of English, at least, in this case.
 Which is not so different from having relatively *small* data for the rarer words.
 And this is a common pattern, in which you have small data for a big number of things.

+This particular case is also a little special in that it was very easy to add more data.
+They're just grabbing text from the internet.

 [2]: *[Xavier Amatriain](http://xavier.amatriain.net/) (formerly of Netflix) has a good [explanation](http://technocalifornia.blogspot.com/2012/07/more-data-or-better-models.html) of this which inspired this section.*